-See all available editions by Patrick Caulfield in our Editions Shop from the top menu, or simply contact us to make an enquiry.
+See & buy the Patrick Caulfield signed limited edition prints for sale in our Editions Shop, or simply contact us to make an enquiry.

 Patrick Caulfield, CBE, RA (29 January 1936 – 29 September 2005), was an English painter and printmaker known for his bold canvases, which often incorporated elements of photorealism within a pared-down scene.

 He studied at Chelsea School of Art from 1956 to 1960, and during this time he won two prizes which funded a trip he made to Greece and Crete upon graduation.
 The visit to the island proved important, with Caulfield finding inspiration in the Minoan frescoes and the bright, hard colours on Crete.